 3. Lex Luthor

-Last but not least, who better of a villain than the seductive and powerful Lex Luthor?
-By Lex Luthor, I mean the one that Micheal Rosenbaum played in Smallville.
+Last but not least, who is a better villain than the seductive and powerful, Lex Luthor?
+By Lex Luthor, I mean the one that Michael Rosenbaum played in Smallville.
 Fans of Smallville know that Lex Luthor wasn’t always a bad guy, but from season 4 and up we gradually see his dark side emerging.
 So why would some women find Lex Luthor attractive?
 After all, he’s bald.
-Lex might be bald but in many ways he proves himself to be a ladies’ man, if you haven’t already seen the picture above.
+Lex might be bald, but in many ways he proves himself to be a ladies’ man, if you haven’t already seen the picture above.
 The person he is holding is none other than Miss Lana Lang, Lex Luthor’s love interest and obsession.
 Of course, some Smallville fans were upset that Lana chose Lex over Clark and find it hard to comprehend what she sees in Lex.
 The reason why I brought Lana into this discussion is because all the reasons why Lana fell in love with Lex are the same reasons some Lexana fans fell in love with him as well.
 First off, Lex may be the villain, but he has a way with words--especially his words regarding Lana which give him a charming quality, although most of his words are actually lies.
 Second, he’s rich.
-Lana may have not been attracted to Lex because of his money but in some ways, she found perks to dating someone who is rich.
+Lana may have not been attracted to Lex because of his money but in some ways, she found the perks of dating someone who is rich.
 Because Lex is wealthy, he gave Lana anything she wanted.
 Of course, this was to make sure she can never leave him, hence the obsession.
 Lex’s wealth also makes him powerful.
 His money is the reason why he did experiments on meteor freaks--because he can, and nobody can stop him.

-While Lana might have been not everyone’s favorite character because she was usually a damsel in distress, that quickly changes in season 6 where Lana was forced to marry Lex.
+While Lana might have been not everyone’s favorite character because she was usually a damsel in distress, that quickly changes in season 6 when Lana was forced to marry Lex.
 To add to this, I want to briefly talk about the mythological story of the rape of Persephone.
 Persephone was abducted and raped by her uncle Hades (God of the Underworld) and was forced to marry him and rule in the underworld with him.
 In some ways, we can compare Persephone to Lana; both seem to be damsels in distress and were forced to be married.
 But some might argue that Hades did not completely trick Persephone into staying in the Underworld with him.
 In fact, there’s a good chance that Persephone chose to become Queen of the Underworld so she can have power.
 Similarly, while Lana was in a trapped marriage with Lex, she gained power by being his wife which allowed her to double-cross him at the end of the season.
 In summary, given the villains I’ve mentioned, all of them have a common denominator of power and temptation.
 Are women attracted to villains, or are women inherently attracted to men with power?